TruongKhoaUI/tkBOT/README.md

 - Find information with Wikipedia API based by typing the command `tk!wikidiscovery [search]` or `/wikidiscovery [search]`.
 Some information may be wrong and not correct.
 - Help for commands?
 Type `tk!help` or `/help` to show all buttons to let you click if you have to help for the command you have clicked.
 - View your top 10 leaderboard with a type by using `rank` or `rank [page]` to see another page.
+- Management your commands on your server with `tk!commands`